plexil-group/plexil/README.md

 this software, including its user manuals.
 There is more information in the README files found in the subdirectories.

-The Versions file describes previous releases of Plexil, as well as the latest features not yet released in a binary distribution.
+The Versions file describes previous releases of PLEXIL, as well as the latest features not yet released in a binary distribution.

 The CAVEATS file describes known problems and issues in this release.